-Is There a Causal Link Between Saturated Fat and Cardiovascular Disease?
+Causal Link Between Saturated Fat And Cardiovascular Disease?

 Much contemporary dietary advice is based on the fact that saturated fat is harmful.
 And a lot of effort has gone into trying to prove this link scientifically.
 Despite this and years and years worth of studies, no causal link has ever been proven.
 Conversely, macro reviews of multiple studies show that there is no causal link.
 Saturated fat is off the hook when it comes to heart disease.